15 Weeks Pregnant: Symptoms, Baby Development, and Tips!

 1. The baby starts to see light

 It is in the 15th week when the baby finally begins to sense lights.
-Their eyes will still be shut but if there’s a beam of a torchlight out on your belly, the baby will sense the light in the 15th week and perhaps will try to move away from it
+Their eyes will still be shut but if there’s a beam of a torchlight out on your belly, the baby will sense the light in the 15th weeks pregnant and perhaps will try to move away from it.

 2. The baby’s skin develops